The Council encourages the community to recycle food and green waste at home where possible.

 Bags of compost zing can also be purchased at cost price of $6.00 per bag inclusive of GST.

-Subsidised Bokashi buckets can also be purchased from Wanaka Wastebusters and Shotover Garden Centre.
+Subsidised Bokashi buckets can be purchased at QLDC offices and are also available at Wanaka Wastebusters and Shotover Garden Centre.

 Please note that the subsidised price only applies to Queenstown Lakes residents and you will be required to provide contact details/proof of address on purchase.